secuastroza/sastroza.cl/content/about.md

 Three weeks after I defended my Ph.D. dissertation (February 2018), I was hired as an Assistant Professor at the [Industrial Engineering Department](https://dii.udec.cl/) at [Universidad de Concepción](https://fi.udec.cl/).
 Since then, I have taught econometrics, simulation, and modeling courses in the undergrad, master, and Ph.D. programs.
 I also got experience in university management since I served as the Undergrad Program Officer for two years.
 At the end of 2022, I was promoted to Associate Professor.

-I am happy in Concepción, which is, in my opinion, a great city to live in.
+I am happy in Concepción, which is a great city to live in.
 I met my partner while we were undergraduate engineering students at Universidad de Chile.
 She is also a jewelry artist (you should visit her [instagram profile](https://www.instagram.com/tonicajoyas/) and [website](https://www.tonicajoyas.com/)).
 I have a [twin brother](https://aastroza.github.io/), which explains my eternal and continuous struggle to differentiate and perfect myself.

 ![My office](/img/oficina_big.JPG)